dzackgarza/Qual-Review-and-Solutions/Real Analysis/UGA Questions (no solutions)/sections/0000_Undergraduate Analysis.md

 :::

 :::{.solution}
-Switching to polar coordinates and integrating over one quarter of the unit disc $D \subseteq I^2$, we have
+Switching to polar coordinates and integrating over the quarter of the unit disc $D \int Q_1 \subseteq I^2$ in quadrant 1, we have
 \[
 \int_{I^2} f \, dA
 &\geq \int_D f \, dA \\